Patterns From the Past

 I want to share with you the “love styles” from this article that the authors determined we learn from our childhood.
-These love styles may open up your eyes to what may be hindering you and your spouse from the healthy marriage you desire.
-You may find you operate in more than one category.
+These love styles may open up your eyes to what could be hindering you and your spouse from the healthy marriage you desire.
+You might find you operate in more than one category.

 The Avoider: People with this love style often come from performance-based homes that encourage independence and minimize (even discourage) the expression of feelings or needs.
 Kids respond to insufficient comfort and nurturing by restricting their feelings and learning to take care of themselves.
 So, as adults they avoid emotions and neediness both in themselves and others.